bumoproject/bumo-sdk-java/docs/SDK_CN.md

    异常       |     错误码   |   描述
 -----------  | ----------- | --------
 INVALID_ADDRESS_ERROR | 11006 | Invalid address
-CONNECTNETWORK_ERROR | 11007 | Connect network failed
+CONNECTNETWORK_ERROR | 11007 | Fail to connect network
-NO_METADATA_ERROR|11010|The account does not have the metadata INVALID_DATAKEY_ERROR | 11011 | The length of key must between 1 and 1024
+NO_METADATA_ERROR|11010|The account does not have the metadata INVALID_DATAKEY_ERROR | 11011 | The length of key must be between 1 and 1024
 SYSTEM_ERROR | 20000| System error